vuejs/v2.vuejs.org/src/v2/guide/installation.md

 $ npm run dev
 ```

 <p class="tip">The CLI assumes prior knowledge of Node.js and the associated build tools.
-If you are new to Vue or front-end build tools, we strongly suggest going through the <a href="/guide">guide</a> without any build tools before using the CLI.</p>
+If you are new to Vue or front-end build tools, we strongly suggest going through <a href="./">the guide</a> without any build tools before using the CLI.</p>

 ## Dev Build